Baba Black Sheep (2023 film)

 Baba Black Sheep is a 2023 Indian Tamil-language drama film written and directed by Rajmohan Arumugam.
-The film stars Rj Vigneshkanth, Ammu Abhirami, Abdul Ayaz, and Narendra Prasad.
+The film stars RJ Vigneshkanth, Ammu Abhirami, Abdul Ayaz, and Narendra Prasad.
 The film was produced by Raahul under the banner of Romeo Pictures.
 The film was released on 14 July 2023 in theatres.

 Plot

 A principal runs a school with a wall separating the Boys' school from the coed school.
 The Boys' school hosts a gang with Ayaz as the head.
 The Girls' School has NP as the gang leader.
 The Principal dies suddenly, and the staff is unable to handle both schools.
 Instead, they combined the two.
 Eventually, a girl named Nila and Ayaz start to love each other.
 A fight breaks out between the gangs.
-Ayaz is given a TC and NP and her group come and save him, leading to the groups to unite.
+Ayaz is given a TC and NP and his group come and save him, leading to the groups to unite.
 Nila, Ayaz, and NP find a suicidal letter.
 Whose is it?